Kudermetova stuns Gauff in Doha to set up Swiatek clash

 Issued on:

-Doha (AFP) – Veronika Kudermetova upset the Doha Open seedings to defeat American teenager Coco Gauff 6-2, 3-6, 6-1 on Thursday and set up a semi-final clash with world number one Iga Swiatek.
+Doha (AFP) – Veronika Kudermetova upset the Doha Open seedings to beat American teenager Coco Gauff 6-2, 3-6, 6-1 on Thursday and set up a semi-final with world number one Iga Swiatek.

-Russian 25-year-old Kudermetova, ranked eight, needed just over two hours to complete victory over the world number four.
+Russian 25-year-old Kudermetova, ranked eighth, needed just over two hours to complete victory over the world number four.

 If she is to reach a first WTA final since Istanbul last April, Kudermetova will have to get past a refreshed Swiatek.